stevefali/MegaRandomizer/README.md

 You can also choose to include or exclude non-survival mode items as available randomized drops.
 (Special thanks to [TheUnknownLarry](https://github.com/TheUnknownLarry) for contributing this feature!)

 Mega Randomizer is available to download on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/mega-randomizer).
-I also made another version for Minecraft 1.16.5 in [another repository](https://github.com/stevefali/MegaRandomizer1.16.5).
+I also made another version for Minecraft 1.16.5, which can be found in [this repository](https://github.com/stevefali/MegaRandomizer1.16.5).
+Version 1.7.10 is currently under construction in [this repo](https://github.com/stevefali/MegaRandomizer1.7.10), and version 1.12.2 is coming soon!

 # Basic Rundown of how my Code Works: